 Hire help / outsource more

 Let’s talk hiring help and outsourcing.
-This is a huge topic, but I wanted to touch on it, as it is frequently discussed in the context of growing your business and budgeting.
+This is a huge topic, but we wanted to touch on it, as it is frequently discussed in the context of growing your business and budgeting.
 Whether you’re looking for a person for a short-term project, or you’re looking to add someone long-term to your team, there’s really one question.

 What is the ROI?
 First up, define your expected ROI from this investment.
 This may be cash dollars.
 For example, hiring an Advertising Manager and being able to see that spending X on them (and ads) bring in Y amount of new revenue.
 Dollars spent, versus dollars made.